navcoin/navcoin-org/content/merchants/index.md

 ---
 {{< hero_section
 titleText="Merchants"
-paragraphText="Anyone can accept NavCoin on their website or in store to receive instant global payments with low fees." imgSrc="/images/merchants/mer-hero.svg"
+paragraphText="Anyone can accept NavCoin on their website or in-store to receive instant global payments with low fees." imgSrc="/images/merchants/mer-hero.svg"
 >}}